george-pov/YTSkedy/docs/ui/development/responsive-layout.md

 # UI Responsive Layout

-The app should grow a small global layout utility layer only when repeated responsive page structure appears.
-The current UI has only an initial calendar-events route component, so this document defines production layout rules before adding broad utilities.
+The app uses a small global layout utility layer for repeated responsive page structure.
+This document defines the current production layout rules and the approved utility scope.

 ## Source Of Truth

-If repeated breakpoints, spacing, and container values are introduced, keep them in shared SCSS partials under:
+Repeated breakpoints, spacing, and container values live in shared SCSS partials
+under:

 ```text
 src/ui/src/styles/